Cognitive Processes: Key Mechanisms of Information Processing in the Brain

 • Cognitive restructuring

-Controlled Experiments and Evidence
+Controlled Experiments and Evidence Gathering

-Common experimental designs include:
+Common experimental designs consist of:

 • Randomized controlled trials